 SS dagger collecting is a fascinating hobby however is can be a minefield for the beginner.
 We at Lakesidetrader believe that a well educated customer is going to keep coming back to us.
 That is why we spend a lot of time and money educating the collecting community.
 SS daggers are five times the price of an SA dagger, for this reason fakers have focused their efforts on SS rather than SA's.
 This article is for the beginner.
 I am only speaking in generalities here and advanced collectors will have to look elsewhere, however I believe that this hobby has given me so much I would like to give something back in return.
 Hopefully these pointers can save you a great deal of grief and get you up the learning curve much more quickly.
 The best advice I can give the beginning collector is to buy their first SS from a trusted source preferably a certified dealer who offers a lifetime warranty as to authenticity and an inspection period just like we do at Lakesidetrader.
 This is a very small investment in the hobby.
 The most common mistake I see is a newbie buying his first dagger from an auction site or at a gun show trying to save a few bucks.
 I don't know how many times I have seen new collectors throw in the towel after getting taken on their first purchase!
 Newbies often buy from auction sites while experienced collectors buy from dealers.
 That alone should say something!
 When holding a known original in your hand many of the things I am going to speak about here will come clear.
-More tips can be found if you view our recent SS dagger video which will be shot in January 2014.

 Receiving an SS dagger was a big deal.
 All members of the SS from Enlisted men through to the highest rank were authorized to carry an SS dagger upon completion of necessary requirements.
 Candidates were not just handed a dagger.
 There was a very ritualistic torchlight ceremony in front of the hallowed Nazi shine in front of the Feldhernhalle in Munich on Nov.
 9 every year.
 This emotionally charged ritual took candidates back to their Tetonic roots in the Middle Ages.
 Candidates pledged their oath to Adolf Hitler and only then were they able to wear an SS dagger.
 Of course the daggers inscription was meant to be a constant reminder of their oath unto death.